Celebrate National Nutrition Month As A Family

 Bonus: Meal planning provides a great opportunity to walk through the basics of reading recipes, grocery budgeting, and actual grocery shopping with your kids.

 Day 3 – Get The Kids Cooking

-If your kiddos are too young to let you enjoy the wine at the counter, let them help you cook or set them up to wash fruits and veggies for the week.
-Either way, they are in the kitchen and learning how to prepare that healthy meal or snack.
+If your kiddos are too young to let you enjoy the wine at the counter, let them help you cook.
+Set them up to wash fruits and veggies and pour in ingredients.

 Day 4 – Enjoy Family Yoga

 If you need a little help finding a way to incorporate this into your busy day, check out the Cosmic Kids Yoga videos.
-These videos range from short 10-minute sessions to longer 30-minute sessions.
-There are a variety of themes that you can pick from to appeal to your family.
-My kids love these and think the Star Wars themed ones are super cool!
+A variety of kids themed yoga sessions that range from 10-minutes to 30-minutes.
+My kids love these, the Star Wars video is their favorite!